 Price per night: Free

 *** Edit 17 Sept 2019 – Curtin Springs have contacted us with the following information: “Camping in the road corridor is actually illegal.
 A lot of visitors think they can simply pull off the road where-ever they wish to set up camp.
 That is not correct.
 We would ask all visitors to understand and respect that the vast majority of the land you are travelling through in Central Australia is privately owned.
 Please stay only in the structured campsites, where it specifically says you can camp.
 No sign means that it is not allowed.
 That includes NOT going over the sandhill at the back of the rest areas.
 Please do not drive down any of the tracks off the main roads.
-If you do, then you are on private property – whether that is indigenous owned or a cattle station – it is all still private property.
-We wish visitors to the region to have a great experience.
-That means taking all your rubbish with you (including used toilet paper), and staying only in places that you should, not allowing your experience to impact on the next person. ***
+If you do, then you are on private property – whether that is indigenous owned or a cattle station – it is all still private property. ***